 PSPDFKit Doesn’t Show the PDF Form

-If you open a PDF and you see this:
+It could be that you open a PDF and see this:

-Chances are high that the PDF Form is actually a proprietary XFA Form, and not an AcroForm based on open standards.
+If so, chances are high that the PDF form used in the PDF is actually a proprietary XFA form and not an AcroForm based on open standards.
 Documents created with Adobe LiveCycle Designer will be in the XFA format.
-PSPDFKit and other 3rd party frameworks will only be able to display documents based on AcroForm.
+PSPDFKit and other third-party frameworks will only be able to display documents based on AcroForm.

 You can read more about this topic here.

 Most features that are possible with XFA are also possible using AcroForms, so you should simply convert your existing forms.
-Sadly Adobe really wants people not breaking out of their ecosystem, so converting XFA to AcroForm is tricky.
+Unfortunately, Adobe doesn’t want people to break out of its ecosystem, so converting XFA to AcroForm is tricky.